Georgetown University staff resist after being asked to take new public health roles or unpaid leave

 The first iteration of Redeploy Georgetown, unveiled in August, called on staff members to offer their help.
 But some employees, asked recently to take new roles, said the program no longer feels voluntary.
 Nonunion staff, who are largely women and people of color, have been asked to take on the temporary jobs or go months without pay.

-University officials say the program is designed to stave off layoffs and avoid furloughs.
+University officials say the program is designed to stave off layoffs and avoid furloughs, noting other universities have shed jobs in the wake of the pandemic.
 Redeploy Georgetown is described as a budget-tightening measure; hiring enough contractors to support the campus as it reopens would cost about $5 million, officials said.

+The program is “a temporary and essential measure that supports our health and safety efforts on campus while keeping our workforce fully employed,” Meghan Dubyak, a spokeswoman for the university, said in a statement.

 But as the coronavirus continues to rage and highly transmissible variants of the virus traverse the globe, employees who have been called to the front lines worry for their safety and say they feel pressured by the university to take on jobs for which they never applied.